zkemail/zk-email-verify/docs/README.md

 Non-interactive ARguments of Knowledge). zkSNARKs can be verified very quickly, but signing (proving) a message still requires time proportional to the size of the function.

+### ZK Proof Construction

+ZK proof protocols are generally specified as "arithmetic circuits" which enforce particular constraints on the inputs.
+These circuits allow you to constrain that two hidden "signals" add or multiply to another; signals can correspond to provided inputs or can be computed intermediates.

+### Signer ID